You are here

 Voir dire by counsel is allowed but may be limited at the discretion of the Court.

-19. Preferences regarding opening and closing statements at trial.
+19. Time limits for opening and closing statements at trial.

 20. Preference for counsel to examine witnesses from counsel table or elsewhere, including whether you prefer counsel to remain seated while examining witnesses.